Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: FLASH

 \section{FLASH}

 Our work builds upon the energy-dependent two-moment M1 neutrino transport \citep{Cardall:2012at,Shibata:2011kx} implemented in the FLASH code \citep{OConnor:2015rwy, OConnor:2018tuw}.
-We utilise a modified version of the FLASH framework (version 4) \citep{Fryxell_2000}, which has been specifically adapted for core-collapse simulations \citep{Couch_13,Couch_14,OConnor:2018tuw}.
-FLASH implements adaptive mesh refinement, solves the Newtonian hydrodynamic equations using a modified general relativistic effective potential (case A of \cite{Marek06}), and evolves three neutrino species; electron neutrinos, electron anti-neutrinos, and a third species collecting all the heavy-lepton neutrinos into one species.
-Neutrino opacities are generated with the neutrino opacity library NuLib \citep{OConnor:2014sgn,Sullivan:2015kva}.
-Heavy-lepton neutrinos are mainly produced in the PNS through pair-production processes, the rates of which depend on the distribution function of both neutrinos and anti-neutrinos.
+We utilized a modified version of the FLASH framework (version 4) \citep{Fryxell_2000}, was specifically adapted for core-collapse simulations \citep{Couch_13,Couch_14,OConnor:2018tuw}.
+FLASH implements adaptive mesh refinement, solves the Newtonian hydrodynamic equations using a modified general relativistic effective potential (case A in \citealt{Marek06}), and evolves three neutrino species: electron neutrinos, electron anti-neutrinos, and a third species collecting all the heavy-lepton neutrinos into one species.
+Neutrino opacities were generated with the neutrino opacity library NuLib \citep{OConnor:2014sgn,Sullivan:2015kva}.
+Heavy-lepton neutrinos are mainly produced in the proto-neutron star (PNS) through pair-production processes, whose rates depend on the distribution function of both neutrinos and anti-neutrinos.
 Since FLASH evolves a single species for the heavy-lepton neutrinos, the neutrino pair-process reactions are calculated in an approximate way following \cite{Burrows06}.
 An effective neutrino emission is calculated assuming isotropic emission, no final state blocking, and integrating over the energy of the anti-neutrino.
-An effective absorption is calculated through Kirchhoff's law from the effective emissivity.
-We refer the reader to \cite{OConnor:2014sgn} for details regarding the opacity calculations.
+The effective absorption is calculated through Kirchhoff's law from the effective emissivity.
+We refer to \cite{OConnor:2014sgn} for details regarding the opacity calculations.

-\section{Neutrino Transport}
+\section{Neutrino transport}

 In the limit of massless neutrinos, the neutrino transport is described by the Boltzmann equation \citep{LINDQUIST1966487},

 Here $f = f(x^\alpha,p^\alpha)$ is the distribution function of the neutrinos, with $x^\alpha =(t, x^i)$ and $p^\alpha$ representing the four-position and the four-momentum of the neutrinos, respectively. $\Gamma^\beta_{\alpha\gamma}$ are the Christoffel symbols.
 The term on the right-hand side of \eq{eq:bolz} represents the scattering, absorption and emission of neutrinos (collectively referred to as collision processes).
 Note the subscript $\nu$ represents the different neutrino species, in this work we evolve three neutrino species: electron neutrinos ($\nu_e$), electron anti-neutrinos ($\bar{\nu}_e$), and a third species ($\nu_x$) representing the heavy-lepton neutrinos.